-Hidden History #103 (The Mercer Who Killed a King)
+Hidden History #103 (The Skinner Who Killed a King)

 Claim: William Gardiner Slew Richard III and Was Knighted on the Field